Ekangi: Production

 For the film, a multi-storeyed glass house was built just for the film at a cost of ₹ 80 lakh by art director Ashok, it was an unusual experiment by the director and producer Ravichandran at the time, considering that a similar house was erected even for Ravichandran's previous film O Nanna Nalle.
 The set which consists of "huge hall, a bar, a table tennis room, two bedrooms and others" was built at Kanteerava Studios by 100 workers within 40 days.
 Close to 80% of the film's scenes were filmed in the house.
 EFX sound system was employed in the film for the first time in Kannada cinema and second overall.

 Soundtrack

 Ravichandran composed the film's background score, soundtracks and also wrote the lyrics for the tracks.
 The album consists of nine soundtracks.
-The album was released in 28 October 2001, at Jilla playground in Davangere, at an event.
+The album was released on 28 October 2001, at Jilla playground in Davangere, at an event.
 The event was also shown live in Udaya TV.